chetnashah/webconcepts/ios-work/Basics.md

 edit scheme -> Build on the left pane.

 schemes are saved in separate xml file within xcuserdata or xcshareddata.
 The .xcscheme files are standard xml.

+You can have as many schemes as you want, but only one can be active at a time.
+You can specify whether a scheme should be stored in a project—in which case it’s available in every workspace that includes that project, or in the workspace—in which case it’s available only in that workspace.
+When you select an active scheme, you also select a run destination (that is, the architecture of the hardware for which the products are built).

 ### Access build settings in code